 You are encouraged to submit your petition signatures earlier than the deadline.
 This will allow you to gather and submit more signatures if you fail to reach the required number of valid signatures with your first submission.

+Where do I submit petition signatures?
 All federal, statewide executive office, and multi-county candidates must submit petition signatures to the Lieutenant Governor's Office.
 Single-county candidates must submit petition signatures to the county clerk.